 If you’re an influencer or aspire to be one in the hunting, outdoor and firearms industry, there are some things you can do to attract more brand partnerships and generate more revenue.

 There still seems to be a lot of confusion as to what an influencer and influencer marketing is, what to charge and what brands can expect in return.
-And with the latest Facebook and YouTube policy changes, everything is in disarray.
+And with the constant changing Facebook and YouTube policy changes, everything is in disarray.

 In this article, we offer some examples, advice and direction to influencers in the firearms and hunting industry looking to increase their growth and earning potential—and if you’re a marketer, information you can use to conduct and manage your influencer marketing campaigns more effectively.

-What does it mean to be an influencer in 2018?
+What does it mean to be an influencer?

 Influence means to impact other people.
 Thus an Influencer is someone who is influential or changes the behavior of others, which implies visibility (i.e., on a platform like social media) of an engaged audience.
 The keyword here is engaged (Source: Upfluence).
 There are three basic types of influencer marketing formats, some even say twelve—but for this article we’ll give these three basic examples to start with.